The Cleveland Museum of Art

 The iridescence covering much of the surface obscures the original violet-like color.Description

 Called Janiform after Janus, the two-faced Roman god associated with doorways and beginnings, two-faced head flasks like this were popular across the Roman Empire.
 The faces themselves, quite similar to one another, could both represent Janus, although he is typically bearded and here the gender is unclear.
-Some other two-faced head flasks clearly differentiate between the two sides, showing one serious, the other smiling.- Stories From Storage.
+Some other two-faced head flasks clearly differentiate between the two sides, showing one serious, the other smiling.- Stories from Storage.
 The Cleveland Museum of Art, Cleveland, OH (organizer) (February 7-May 16, 2021).

-- {{cite web|title=Janiform Head Flask|url=false|author=|year=100–400 CE|access-date=25 April 2024|publisher=Cleveland Museum of Art}}
+- {{cite web|title=Janiform Head Flask|url=false|author=|year=100–400 CE|access-date=18 December 2025|publisher=Cleveland Museum of Art}}

 Source URL: